 Local’s Tip: Opt for a Florida beer flight and savor some delicious local beers.

 Boasting panoramic views of Sarasota’s downtown and bay front, The Westin’s rooftop bar is the perfect spot to start an evening out on the town.
-Home to a casual vibe, start off with some savory small bites and pair it with your favorite craft cocktail.
+Home to a casual vibe, start off with some savory small bites and pair them with your favorite craft cocktail.
 One of the few rooftop bars in town, locals and visitors alike come for the views and stay for the good times.

-Local’s Tip: Arrive just before sun down for some of the most picture-perfect views of the Sarasota bay.
+Local’s Tip: Arrive just before sundown for some of the most picture-perfect views of the Sarasota bay.

 This is a place where you truly need the inside scoop to know where to look.
 Located off of Main Street in the downtown area, you’ll have to head down the back alley to get to its front door.
-Don’t let appearances deceive you, venture through a second set of doors and you’ll find a small, dimly lit bar filled with cozy couches, unique craft cocktails and some of the most knowledgeable “liquid chefs” around.
+Don’t let appearances deceive you.
+Venture through a second set of doors and you’ll find a small, dimly lit bar filled with cozy couches, unique craft cocktails and some of the most knowledgeable “liquid chefs” around.

-A Siesta Key staple since 1947, The Beach Club has been serving good drinks, good vibes and good times for the past 72 years and they aren’t stopping anytime soon.
-The perfect spot for some ice cold brews after a long day at the beach or hearing some of the hottest DJ’s on the gulf coast; no matter what type of night you’re looking to have Beach Club is the spot for you.
+A Siesta Key staple since 1947, The Beach Club has been serving good drinks, good vibes and good times for the past 72 years, and they aren’t stopping anytime soon.
+The perfect spot for some ice cold brews after a long day at the beach or hearing some of the hottest DJs on the gulf coast; no matter what type of night you’re looking to have, Beach Club is the spot for you.

 Local’s Tip: Be sure to go on Tuesday and try your hand at the Beerlympics.